How to Get Invited for a Second Interview

 Before the Interview

-2. Brush up your interview skills.
-Take some time to work on your interview skills.
+It's also helpful to take some time to work on your interview skills.
 The more effectively you interview, the better your chances are for getting selected for a second interview.

 During the First Interview

-3. Make the case for getting hired.
 During your first interview, make a clear case about how the job appeals to you and fits in with your long-term career plan.
 Many candidates are screened out after initial interviews because they didn't seem highly motivated to pursue the job Don't be over the top, but do express your passion for company and your professional and personal interests in the company.

-5. Discover what the interviewer wants.
-Find out as much as possible during the first interview about what each interviewer views as the most important qualifications for the ideal candidate, and tailor your responses to highlight how your own qualifications match up.
+Also, find out as much as possible during the first interview about what each interviewer views as the most important qualifications for the ideal candidate, and tailor your responses to highlight how your own qualifications match up.
 This will also give you a framework for preparing for the second interview, should you get the call.

-7. Ask for a second interview.
 Close your first interview with a strong statement expressing your belief that the job is an excellent fit and how you are interested in exploring the opportunity further in a second interview.
 Though you shouldn't make the assumption that you'll for sure be invited back for a second interview, if you do get a positive vibe, you can mention that you're readily available to talk more about the position or answer any other questions that your interviewers might think of after the initial interview.

 After the First Interview

-9. Say thank you for the interview.
-Draft a follow-up communication as soon as possible after your first interview.
+Make sure to draft a follow-up communication as soon as possible after your first interview.
 If you delay your email or letter, it might arrive after decisions about the second round have already been made.

-10. Follow up with everyone you met with.
 If you've met with multiple interviewers, reach out to each one after the interview, rather than sending a group email.
 First and foremost, thank them for the opportunity and reiterate your interest in the position.
 Think about how the role you're applying to relates their position, and if you have any insights into how you might be able to excel in your duties to them, your follow up email is a good opportunity to share your thoughts.

-12. Use your connections.
 Reach out to any contacts who work at the company and let them know about your candidacy.
 Uncover second level contacts at the organization on LinkedIn and college alumni connections.
 Find a way to meet with them if possible during your interviewing visit.
 These insiders might decide to endorse your candidacy if they have direct exposure to you and are impressed.